 Advantages:

-- Durable and resilient, springs back into shape
+- Durable and resilient; returns to shape

 - Naturally fire-resistant and water-repellent